jakelestyk/Datathon-Team-1/README.md

-Here is our github repository.
+Here is our GitHub repository.
 We mainly used MySQL for coding and Tableau for visualization.

+Stakeholders:
+Our stakeholders are small, women-owned, and minority-owned businesses.

+Problem:
+Helping these businesses secure EPA Contracts.
+We will solve this by giving them valuable recommendations and insights on current businesses that have EPA Contract(s).
+This will allow them to make changes that will increase their chances of securing an EPA contract.

 Our Process:
 1. Created a SQL Database on lmu.build